 “Selling should be fun!”
 How many times have we heard this?
-And although it’s partially true, it’s not always that way.
+And although it’s partially true, it’s not always.
 Some days are slow, others are so busy you can’t keep up, and burnout happens to the best of us.
-When it comes to selling, each prospect should get the highest level of treatment, which can be hard when you have salespeople who aren’t fully invested every single day.
-So how do you keep the salespeople in your fitness business fresh, excited, and ready to take on every prospect that comes their way?
+When it comes to selling, each prospect should get the highest level of treatment, which can be hard when you have salespeople who aren’t fully invested.
+So, how do you keep the salespeople in your fitness business fresh, excited, and ready to take on every prospect that comes their way?

 However, it should be noted that you can’t host competitions like this without overarching goals.
-Are all of your salespeople on the same page and working towards the same goals, which are defined as ________?
-Are you looking for more members, more up selling of current clients, more accessories/merchandise purchases, or all of the above and more?
+Are all of your salespeople on the same page and working towards the same goals?
+Are you looking for more members, more upselling of current clients, more accessories/merchandise purchases, or all of the above and more?
 Make sure your team knows what their objectives are.
 Write out your SMART goals and distribute them to your team, so they can continue to reference them throughout the sales process.

-Encouraging your salespeople with bonuses and competitions where the prize is cold, hard cash (not everyone likes Starbucks gift cards) can be great when it comes to increasing output.
+Encouraging your salespeople with bonuses and competitions where the prize is cold, hard cash can be great when it comes to increasing output.
 In fact, in Barnett Consulting's study of over 2,000 salespeople, 74% said their primary career motivation is money.
-Consequently, many salespeople respond well to bonus-style structures because it gives them a goal to reach and something to work toward.
-If you are encouraging not only actual sales numbers but other aspects of the selling process, you will see a growing appreciation for the entire journey from beginning to end.
+Consequently, many salespeople respond well to bonus-style structures.
+If you are encouraging not only actual sales numbers but other aspects of the selling process as well, you will see a growing appreciation for the entire journey from beginning to end.
 From follow-ups, to referral requests, to memberships sold, everything can be gamified.

-In gyms and studios especially where there is a short turnaround time (compared to other markets), a sense of urgency is always at hand.
-Keeping a leader board where everyone can see progress is a great way of hosting these type of competitions to increase awareness and speed.
-Here are a couple of competition ideas you could use for your salespeople that are motivated by money:
+Especially in gyms and studios where there is a short turnaround time (compared to other markets), a sense of urgency is always at hand.
+Keeping a leader board where everyone can see progress is a great way of hosting these types of competitions to increase awareness and speed.
+Here are a couple of competition ideas you could use for your money-motivated salespeople:

 - Whomever completes the most follow-ups in one week gets $100 bonus.